edwardm/EM2023/README.md

 # EM2023
- Porttfolio refresh for 2023, utilizing the Astro SSG
+ Portfolio refresh for 2023, utilizing the Astro SSG